 EENI Global Business School

-Syllabus of the Subject: World Bank.
+World Bank (WB).
 International Development Association.
+Projects

-1. Introduction to the WB;
+1. Introduction to the WB

-2. World Bank Organization;
+2. World Bank Organization

-3. Member countries;
+3. Member countries

-4. The World Bank and the Millennium Development Goals;
+4. The World Bank and the Millennium Development Goals

 5. World Bank operations:

-1. Fund generation;
+1. Fund generation

-2. Loans;
+2. Loans

-3. Trust funds;
+3. Trust funds

-4. Grants.
+4. Grants

-6. Doing Business with the WB;
+6. Doing Business with the WB

 7. World Bank Projects;

-1. Profiles;
+1. Profiles

-2. Databases;
+2. Databases

-3. Projects Lifecycle (Identification, preparation, appraisal, approval, implementation, completion, and evaluation).
+3. Projects Lifecycle (Identification, preparation, appraisal, approval, implementation, completion, and evaluation)

-8. International Bank for Reconstruction and Development;
+8. International Bank for Reconstruction and Development

-9. International Development Association;
+9. International Development Association

-10. World Development Indicators.
+10. World Development Indicators

 The objectives of the subject “World Bank (WB)” are to

-1. Understand the purposes, structure, and functions of the World Bank;
+1. Understand the purposes, structure, and functions of the World Bank

-2. Identify the areas of cooperation of the World Bank;
+2. Identify the areas of cooperation of the World Bank

-3. Analyze the loans of the World Bank;
+3. Analyze the loans of the World Bank

-4. Know the affiliated institutions: Multilateral Investment Guarantee Agency, International Bank for Reconstruction and Development, and the International Finance Corporation;
+4. Know the affiliated institutions: Multilateral Investment Guarantee Agency, International Bank for Reconstruction and Development, and the International Finance Corporation

-5. To understand the projects operation of the World Bank.
+5. To understand the projects operation of the World Bank

 Online Student Master in International Business